foxriver76/ioBroker.notification-manager/README.md

 ### **WORK IN PROGRESS**
 * (foxriver76) added possibility to suppress messages
 * (foxriver76) fixed issue that bottom of settings page is shown behind toolbar
+* (foxriver76) fixed issue that all notifications are cleared instead of only the handled one

 ### 1.0.0 (2023-12-08)
 * (foxriver76) added possibility to send custom messages